USDA Loan Eligibility Breakdown

 Taking it a step further, the government is trying to spread everyone out and keep cities from being over populated.
 If you fall under the income limit, great!
 Next, you would have to find a home in a USDA eligible area.
 This is an area that the government would like more people to move to and thus is incentivizing those who do so.

-USDA Income Eligibility
+USDA Loans and Income Eligibility

 The first, and most important, USDA eligibility requirement is whether your household falls under the income limit for the county you are wanting to move to.
 Your total gross household income is taken into account, looking at all family members that will be living on the property.
 If you have family members living with you and they are receiving monthly income, then their income will be counted towards the total household income.